disclose/dioterms/README.md

 ## Provenance

+**Where these terms came from:** [history.disclose.io](https://history.disclose.io) is the sourced provenance record for the dioterms — it traces the language back to its earliest internet-verifiable ancestor (a 2014 Bugcrowd repository, roughly four years before the disclose.io brand) with every claim anchored to a live archive.

 Every term file carries a `<!-- Provenance — … -->` header naming its source and license — **[CC0 1.0](./LICENSE)** by default; externally-authored documents keep their own attribution (see [`practices/good-faith-security-research.md`](./practices/good-faith-security-research.md)).
 Deeper authorship and change history live in `git log --follow` on each file, so files are always moved with `git mv` — never delete-and-recreate — to keep blame intact. [`archive/`](./archive/) preserves deprecated terms as-is.
 See [CONTRIBUTING.md](./CONTRIBUTING.md) for the rules.

 ## Quick Links